-Applicants must hold a minimum of 2 Scottish Highers (Grades CC), 1 A-Level pass, or equivalent qualification to include biology or chemistry.
+Applicants must hold a minimum of 2 Highers (CC)/A-Levels (DE), or equivalent qualification to include Biology or Chemistry.

 Building on your first year foundation in biological principles and practical laboratory skills, the second year develops practical skills in DNA molecular technology and immunotechnology and their applications in the land-based sector.